-8. Borrowings (continued)
+10. Borrowings (continued)

-Amounts of interest settled is dependent on amounts of interest income the company receives from its immediate subsidiary undertaking, MidcoH, which in turn is dependent on the lending agreements of that company's intermediate subsidiary undertakings, ABP Finance Plc and ABP Acquisitions UK Limited.
+Amounts due to group undertaking represent a loan with the company's fellow group undertaking, ABP Mezzanine Holdco UK Limited.
+Interest on the loan is accrued and payable semi-annually.
+The amounts of interest settled is dependent on the amounts of interest income the company receives from its immediate subsidiary undertaking, ABP SubHoldings UK Limited ("ABPS"), which in turn is dependent on the lending agreements of that company's intermediate subsidiary undertaking, ABPA Holdings Limited, and its immediate subsidiary undertakings, ABP Finance Plc and ABP Acquisitions UK Limited.
 Should insufficient funds be available, under the agreement the company is permitted to defer payment until a subsequent interest payment date or the final redemption date.
-Any repayment of interest or capital from MidcoH will trigger a mandatory repayment to the lender.
-Interest charged in 2020 of £23.2m (2019: £23.9m) was deferred in line with the agreement.
-The total outstanding interest accrued as at 31 December 2020 was £115.3m (2019: £92.0m) of which £1.8m (2019: £2.0m) has been disclosed as current.
+Any repayment of interest or capital from ABPS will trigger a mandatory repayment to the lender.
+Interest charged in 2020 of £23.2m (2019: £24.0m) was deferred in line with the agreement.
+The total outstanding interest accrued as at 31 December 2020 was £115.3m (2019: £92.1m).